Disability & Higher Education FAQ

 Are services and accommodations automatically provided for students with disabilities in college?

 No, services and accommodations are not automatically provided for students with disabilities in college.
-A college or university does not necessarily know that a student has a disability when she/he enrolls and cannot provide services and accommodations until the student follows the policies that the school has set in place to govern the provision of such services and accommodations.
-The student must self-identify and follow the necessary procedures upon enrolling at that particular college or university.
+A college or university does not necessarily know that a student has a disability when the student enrolls and cannot provide services and accommodations until the student follows the policies that the school has set in place to govern the provision of such services and accommodations.
+The student must disclose/self-identify and follow the necessary procedures upon enrolling at that particular college or university.

 Are services and accommodations from high school or the workplace duplicated?